 f3,2) It shows natural-human causes-effects in all aspects with possible applications and misuses.

 Formal nomological deduction requires empirical content, law likeness, derivability and truth.

 f3,3) Scientific methods with hypothesis, analysis, synthesis and controlled experimental observation

-and deliberation gain qualitative-quantitative knowledge about forces, characteristics and relations.
+and deliberation gain qualitative-quantitative knowledge about objects with their forces and properties.

 f3,4,1) Physical forces are the strong, weak, electro-dynamic, gravitational ones in space-time.